-The crew number required to maintain, bait, set and haul longline gear, depends on the skill and professionalism of the crew as a whole.
+The crew number required to maintain, bait, set and haul longline gear, as well as to process the Pacific halibut as it is caught, depends on the skill and professionalism of the crew as a whole.
+It is of the utmost importance that all crew working on the FISS adhere strictly to the gear maintenance and fish quality standards expected by the IPHC.
 Vessel owners are cautioned to consider the ability of crew assigned to gear maintenance, baiting, and fish handling, and to select crewmembers with the best possible skill and motivation levels.
-No cleaning and storing of fish is required on this study, so we have reduced the number of required crew by one.
+As less fish are expected on this study than on the FISS, we have reduced the number of required crew by one.